 Ryanair ask customers to accept vouchers and suggest refunds will be given when Covid-19 crisis is over.

 There is a lot of confusion over Ryanair’s latest emails in relation to refunds.
 They have asked customers to accept vouchers instead of refunds and have confirmed that they will offer a refund after the expiry date of the voucher, if the voucher has not been used.
-They have also stated that if you don’t want to accept a voucher you can apply for refund, but they wont be processed until after the Covid-19 crisis has passed.
+They have also stated that if you don’t want to accept a voucher you can apply for refund.

 Latest statement from Ryanair, 6th May 2020